ONSdigital/ons-schema-definitions/docs/rm_to_eq_runner_payload_v2.rst

   ``receipting_keys``
     An optional array of key names from the ``survey_metadata.data`` spec below that are required for downstream processing.
 The key names defined here must exist in ``survey_metadata.data``.

   .. _survey_metadata.data:
   ``data``
     Key-value pairs of data about the survey.
+This data may contain a mixture of survey specific and respondent specific data.
+    For example, it may contain data common to all respondents for a given survey and data specific to the respondent filling in the survey.
     The key values required within this object dependent upon two things:

     #. the ``survey_metadata.receipting_keys`` defined in the JWT payload. eQ Runner will validate that keys specified in this field exists within `survey_metadata.data`.
     #. the ``metadata`` defined in the schema JSON.
 These are commonly used for piping (rendering) / routing, but can also be used to require additional data in the payload that are sent downstream.